 Not too long ago, I shared a post titled, What If Your House Was Making You Sick!
-I told you about how we moved a few years ago and my health took a turn for the worse.
+I told you how we moved a few years ago and my health took a turn for the worse.
 My pain and fatigue increased and I felt so much anxiety especially during the Spring and Fall.

 Right after that post, we scheduled our air conditioning system to be serviced and checked before the summer heat arrived.
 What we found out not only shocked us but also gave us the answers to my health flare.

 We had a geothermal air conditioning system which ran on our well water.
 I’m pretty sure this system was installed about forty years ago when the house was built.
 We were told that a new air conditioning system was installed in the nineties but I’m not sure that was accurate information.
 When the repair man opened up the system he was completely grossed out by the gunk and mold he found inside the system.
-He recommended that we replace the system and told us that it was not healthy to run the present system.
+He recommended we replace the system and told us it was not healthy to run the present system.
 Of course, I had him take pictures to show me because there was no way I was going down there!

 New System and Air Scrubber

 After seeing the condition of the system we arranged to have a new system installed and opted for a traditional heat pump and air conditioning system instead of the geothermal.
 Our new air conditioning system contains a six-inch HEPA filter.
 We also opted to have an Air Scrubber installed with the system.
 It is a whole house air purifier which removes fine airborne particles such as mold spores, dust, pollen, tobacco and other small particulates.
 The HEPA air scrubber contains a UV light which kills and prevents mold growth.
 It can also act as an air sanitizer.
 The one down-side of this system is that sometimes it smells like bleach.
 I’m not quite sure why and I absolutely despise the smell of bleach and never buy the stuff.
 The bleach smell is not bad enough to remove the scrubber and so far I only smell it in certain parts of the house.